-As a result of the ongoing COVID-19 pandemic and associated 'lockdown' and social distancing measures, as part of NHSI/E's guidance re; 'COVID-19 Contingency Plans' (March 2020), Governor 'face-to-face' meetings were specifically stipulated to be stood down from the end of March 2020.
-However, in order to keep Governors appraised of key developments, alongside regular COVID-19 Briefings issued to Governors, the Group Chairman, has regularly held 'virtual' (MS Teams) Governor Meetings/Sessions.
-These 'virtual' meeting arrangements have enabled Governors to actively engage, have open and transparent discussions and seek appropriate assurances from the Group Chairman and participating Group NEDs, alongside providing support to each other during these challenging times.
+As a result of the COVID-19 pandemic and the associated 'lockdown' and 'social distancing' measures, as part of NHSI/E's guidance re; 'COVID-19 Contingency Plans' (first issued in March 2020), Governor 'face-to-face' meetings were specifically stipulated to be stood down from the end of March 2020.
+However, in order to keep Governors appraised of key developments, alongside regular COVID-19 Briefings issued to Governors, the Group Chairman, regularly held 'virtual' (MS Teams) Governor Meetings/Sessions.
+These 'virtual' meeting arrangements enabled Governors to actively engage, have open and transparent discussions and seek appropriate assurances from the Group Chairman and participating Group NEDs, alongside providing support during these challenging times.
+As associated COVID-19 restrictions have been relaxed over recent months, we have started to reintroduce some face-to-face meetings and events, alongside continuing to host virtual meetings/sessions.
+Of note, Membership and Governor meeting arrangements, which are held face-to-face and are open to the public, will continue to remain under review to ensure the continued adherence to national COVID-19 Guidance, going forward.